Session Report: Gradient Descent 2

 Attributes

 I assume you’re running a game with an attribute equivalent.
 What those are doesn’t matter much other than they represent your character—typical stuff like Strength, Intelligence, Charisma, and the other usual suspects.
-I will suggest adding an attribute (if your game does not have it) in Social Status, which will get a post of its own.
+I suggest adding an attribute (if your game does not have it) in Social Status, which will get its own post.

 Skills

-Since BRPs already have a skill system, I’ll propose a system for use with old-school D&D if you wish it (of course, aside from the Search and Listen at Door and Thief Skills and all other skills that already exist in D&D :P).
-The tl;dr if you don’t want to wait for/read that post is “use the Traveller-style system that Kevin Crawford uses, like in Wolves of God or Worlds Without Number.”
+Since BRPs already have a skill system, I’ll propose a system for use with old-school D&D if you wish (of course, aside from the Search and Listen at Door and Thief Skills and all other skills already existing in D&D :P).
+The tl;dr, if you don’t want to wait for/read that post, is “use the Traveller-style system that Kevin Crawford uses, like in Wolves of God or Worlds Without Number.”

 Saving Throws